 Colorado Adoption Laws about Birth Parent Expenses

 Individual states determine how much and what type of expenses are allowed to be paid to prospective birth parents during the adoption process.
 These are considered “reasonable birth parent expenses” and they assist pregnant women in Colorado with the costs of their pregnancy and childbirth.
 Colorado adoption laws state that adoptive families are financially responsible for:

 All birth parent expenses are approved by a Colorado judge.
 Birth parent expenses vary based on the individual financial needs of expectant mothers, which vary based on their current situations.

-Call 1-800-ADOPTION now to learn more about adoption laws in Colorado and to find out which laws may affect your adoption.
+Call 1-800-ADOPTION now to learn more about our Colorado adoption programs.